 Then roasted turkey is sliced and piled high on a thick piece of Texas Toast.
 A tomato is cut in half and added to the dish.
 The Mornay sauce is poured over the turkey and toast and placed under a broiler.

 Once the Hot Brown is bubbly and golden brown, the dish is removed and topped with a couple slices of bacon.
 Roasted turkey, creamy cheese sauce, and BACON!!

 The Hot Brown is famous all year long, but because of its birthplace, it’s also a popular dish to serve at the Kentucky Derby!

-Step One: Mix the cream cheese, chopped turkey, shredded cheeses, bacon, and sour cream until combined.
+First: Mix the cream cheese, chopped turkey, shredded cheeses, bacon, and sour cream until combined.

-Step Two: Spread into an oven proof skillet.
+Second: Spread into an oven proof skillet.
 Top with more cheese!

-Step Three: Bake in the oven until warm and bubbly.
+Third: Bake in the oven until warm and bubbly.

-Step Four: Remove from oven and top with parsley, more bacon, and fresh tomatoes.
+Fourth: Remove from oven and top with parsley, more bacon, and fresh tomatoes.
 Enjoy with crackers!

 Not only can you make the hot brown into a dip and a skillet dip that you can make in advance and then cook and serve it all in one skillet, but you can also bake it into bread bowls.